Careers and Further Education

 Some of the specific features of LMI are listed here:

-• The industries and businesses that operate in a certain location, such as Northwich & Manchester.
+- The industries and businesses that operate in a certain location, such as Northwich and Manchester.

 Hartford LMI